Rob Collins (musician): Death

 Collins began to record keyboard and organ parts for The Charlatans' fifth album, Tellin' Stories, but was killed in a car crash on 22 July 1996, just before sessions were completed.
 He was driving his BMW 520i on the B4233, a country road north of Monmouth near Rockfield Studios where the album was being recorded.
 An investigation into the accident showed that Collins had consumed a sizable amount of alcohol and was not wearing a seatbelt.
 He died from head injuries on the roadside shortly after the accident, having been thrown through the sunroof.
 Investigators concluded that he probably would not have died had he worn a seatbelt.

 The music industry and his colleagues were greatly shocked by his sudden loss.
+The band had had to cancel their support date at Loch Lomond, and put out a statement saying that they were "devasted with the loss" and that he was a "great and loyal" friend.
+Melody Maker featured tributes from Noel Gallagher, Mani, The Chemical Brothers and Wags from Black Grape.

-Collins' death occurred some three weeks before The Charlatans' biggest concert to date; supporting Oasis at Knebworth.
-Oasis's lead singer Liam Gallagher said "live forever, mate" as a dedication to Collins and introduction to their song "Cast No Shadow".
+At Knebworth in August, which the band were able to play with a stand-in, Oasis's lead singer Liam Gallagher said "live forever, mate" as a dedication to Collins and introduction to their song "Cast No Shadow".